Anisotropy with respect to the applied magnetic field of spin qubit decoherence times: Results

 \subsection{Relaxation time}

-The relaxation rate of a spin qubit in the noise magnetic field depends on the noise correlation function $\langle B_i^{\rm{(eff)}} (t) B_j^{\rm{(eff)}} (0) \rangle_{\omega_{op}}$ where $\vec{B}^{(\rm{eff})}$ is the effective noise magnetic field, $\omega_{op}$ is the operating frequency of the qubit.
-Below, the time arguments and the subscript $\omega$ or $\omega_{op}$ may be suppressed for brevity when there is no possibility of confusion.
+The relaxation rate of a spin qubit in the noise magnetic field depends on the noise correlation function $\langle B_i^{\rm{(eff)}} (t) B_j^{\rm{(eff)}} (0) \rangle_{\omega_{op}}$ where $\mathbf{B}^{(\rm{eff})}$ is the effective noise magnetic field, $\omega_{op}$ is the operating frequency of the qubit.
 The effective noise magnetic field is any time-dependent field that couples to the spin in the usual way.
 Hence this could be a physical magnetic field, a field that comes from the motion of the qubit in an inhomogeneous field, a field that results from phonons mediated by spin-orbit coupling, \textit{etc.}

 $T_1$, the relaxation time, depends only on the transverse components of the correlation function.
 If we define $T_1^{(i)}$ as the relaxation time when the applied field is in the $i$-direction, then: